-Bit Field: tpmRegValidSts
+Field: tpmRegValidSts

-If TPM_ACCESS_x.tpmRegValidSts is set, then all other fields [bits 0:6] of TPM ACCESS x are guaranteed to be correct.
+If TPM_ACCESS_x.tpmRegValidSts is set, then all other fields [bits 0:6] of TPM_ACCESS_x are guaranteed to be correct.

-If this field remains a 0 for longer than the period specified in Section 5.5.1.4 Timeouts, Software may assume that the TPM is broken and should not use it.
+If this field remains a 0 for longer than the period specified in Section 6.5.1.4 Timeouts, Software may assume that the TPM is broken and should not use it.

-- 1. For any read of the TPM_ACCESS_x. register, the TPM SHALL insert wait states (either an LPC Bus Long Wait Sync or SPI wait cycle) until the field TPM_ACCESS_x.tpmRegValidSts contains a valid logical level (i.e., 0 or 1) which represents its true state/value. - 2.
-For all other register fields, which will contain a valid logical level only when TPM_ACCESS_x.tpmRegValidSts = 1, the TPM_SHALL not return with TPM_ACCESS_x.tpmRegValidSts = 1 in response to a read if at least one of the fields contains an invalid logical level. - 3.
-TPM_ACCESS_x.tpmRegValidSts SHALL be set to 1 within the Reset Timing requirements specified in Section 6.6 Reset Timing.
+1. For any read of the TPM_ACCESS_x. register, the TPM SHALL insert wait states (either an LPC Bus Long Wait Sync or SPI wait cycle) until the field TPM_ACCESS_x.tpmRegValidSts contains a valid logical level (i.e., 0 or 1) which represents its true state/value.

+- For all other register fields, which will contain a valid logical level only when TPM_ACCESS_x.tpmRegValidSts = 1, the TPM SHALL not return with TPM_ACCESS_x.tpmRegValidSts = 1 in response to a read if any field contains an invalid logical level. - 3.
+TPM_ACCESS_x.tpmRegValidSts SHALL be set to 1 within the Reset Timing requirements specified in Section 7.6 Reset Timing.

-Bit Field: Reserved
+Field: Reserved

-- This field is reserved for future use. - 1.
-Writes to this field SHALL be ignored.
+This field is reserved for future use.

+1. Writes to this field SHALL be ignored.
 A read from this field SHALL return 0.

-Bit Field: activeLocality
+Field: activeLocality